Rishiraj1308/CABZI/docs/CURE_OVERVIEW.md

 *   **Emergency Feed:** This is the live pulse of the dashboard.
 New, incoming emergency requests appear here as prominent, pulsing alert cards.
 Each card shows the patient's name, the severity of the case (Critical, Serious, etc.), and their location.
 *   **Accept & Dispatch:** With one click, the hospital staff can accept a case.
 A dialog then appears, showing all **available ambulances** from their fleet, allowing them to dispatch the most suitable vehicle instantly.
 *   **Reject:** If the hospital cannot take the case, they can reject it.
 Our "Smart Cascade" logic automatically and instantly re-assigns the request to the next nearest hospital, ensuring no patient is left waiting.
-*   **Appointment Queue:** A separate tab shows all incoming doctor appointment requests from riders, with options to "Confirm" or "Reschedule".
+*   **Appointment Queue:** A separate tab shows all incoming doctor appointment requests from riders, with options to "Confirm" or "Reschedule."
 Recurring appointments are clearly marked.

 ### C. Live Map: The "God's-Eye View"
 *   A real-time map displays the live GPS location of all ambulances in the hospital's fleet.